 The collective energy of the Tufts community stems from the mix of people on campus.
 Jumbos come from a range of backgrounds and bring diverse talents, interests, and perspectives to the table.
 It almost makes more sense to talk about "diversities" rather than "diversity."
 At Tufts, we also recognize how important it is for students to be able to connect with peers who share their experiences and identities through affinity organizations and gathering spaces.
-Our community is supported by the incredible Division of Student Diversity and Inclusion, led by the Associate Dean of Diversity and Inclusion, includes our six identity-based resource centers.
+Our community is supported by the incredible Division of Student Diversity and Inclusion, led by the Associate Dean of Diversity and Inclusion, includes our eight identity-based resource centers.
 The Africana Center, Asian American Center, Center for STEM Diversity, FIRST Resource Center, Indigenous Center, Latinx Center, LGBT Center, and Women's Center.
 These centers not only provide dedicated physical spaces for socializing, club meetings, studying, and connecting with Center staff, but also provide sources of comfort and belonging for underrepresented students at Tufts.

 Tufts’ undergraduate students arrive on our campus from 50 states, the District of Columbia, Puerto Rico, and more than 70 countries – from Cape Cod to the Florida Keys, from Long Island to the Rio Grande Valley, from Brazil to Bahrain.
 They travel from as near as Highland Avenue in Somerville’s Davis Square and from as far away as East Tamaki Heights in Auckland, New Zealand.
 They come from small towns like Fort Thompson, South Dakota on the Crow Creek Reservation and from the hearts of major cities like Shanghai, Mumbai, and NYC.

 13 percent of Tufts students come from an international background.
 The International Center serves as an academic and social resource for international students, helping students maintain valid US immigration status and advising the I-Club, International House, Passport mentoring program, and Global Orientation.